 Sonora transports the coastal cuisine of the region to your table with a focus on flour tortillas instead of the typical maize, served with big helpings of Moreton Bay bug, grilled octopus, or meatless chorizo.

-The cool neon setting makes it a great spot for an after-work margarita—which are, just quietly, some of the best in Sydney.
-Enjoy yours with the excellent addition of a side of fresh guacamole and hand-fried corn tortillas.
-Book online.
+The cool neon setting makes it a great spot for an after-work margarita, which are (just quietly) some of the best in Sydney.
+Enjoy yours with a side of fresh guacamole and hand-fried corn tortillas.

 Best Potts Point Restaurants For Lunch